-This is my favorite turkey recipe in the world!
-BTW, Turkey Tetrazzini is NOT Italian.
-It was invented by the famous soprano Luisa Tetrazzini.
+My favorite turkey leftover recipe in the world!
+Turkey Tetrazzini is NOT Italian.
+Yes, it was invented by the famous soprano Luisa Tetrazzini.
 She asked for creamed turkey over spaghetti with Parmeggiano Reggiano, and she got it!
-She lived at the Palace Hotel in San Francisco, where the chef prepared it for her.
+Like a true diva, she lived at the Palace Hotel in San Francisco, where the chef prepared all her meals.
 Madame Tetrazzini was 100% Italian, and a feisty lady too!
 Read a bit of her story below.

-This holiday, I decided I NEED Turkey Tetrazzini, and I wanted to make it Paleo, meaning no pasta, no dairy, and wild!
+This holiday, I am CRAVING Turkey Tetrazzini, and I wanted it to be Paleo, meaning no pasta, no dairy, and wild!
 The farmer’s market had an organic pasture-raised turkey.
 For the pasta, I sliced zucchini on a mandoline like spaghetti.
 For the “cheese” sauce, I blended coconut milk with a Vegan Parmesan cheese mixture.
 It turned out fantastic!
 My guests described it as “delicious comfort food” with a rich and creamy, cheese flavor.
 It looked beautiful and even browned on the top!

 If you have just entered the world of Paleo food, or have just been diagnosed with gluten intolerance, celiac disease, diabetes, or you have a limited diet, this dish can give your taste buds a new start.
 It’s easy to make, and you can even try it in secret.
 It tastes so delicious, no one will notice that it is non-traditional unless you tell them.
 I peeled the zucchini to look more like pasta, but peeling is optional.
 The peels are high in nutrition, and I’ll leave them in next time.
 This dish can be also be made with chicken.
 Makes one 9 x 13-inch pan, enough to feed 8 persons.
 Scroll down to read “The Story of Turkey Tetrazzini”.